 In downtown Philadelphia, Reading Terminal Market beats downtown Boston’s Quincy Market in size, diversity of food and authenticity.
 Among other establishments, we highly recommend the donuts at Beiler’s, whose selection will blow you away.
 There’s also several places where you can eat on bar stools while watching a plethora of mouth watering sandwiches being prepared in front of you- like Dinic’s Roast Pork, which is delicious, friendly, fun and award winning.

-Philadelphia’s Italian Quarter is very different to Boston’s.
+Philadelphia’s Italian Market is located on South 9th Street Curb Market, an area of South Philadelphia featuring awning covered sidewalks.
+It is quite different to Boston’s Italian North End.
 While Boston’s North End is a beautiful Italian American neighborhood, the two most famous pastry shops on Hanover Street, frequently with lines out the door, are a little overrated.
 But establishments like Isgro Pastries in Philly, which has been in operation since 1904, had no line to buy fresh and delicious Italian cookies during our visit, in what we felt was a friendlier and more authentic atmosphere.
 And because rents are extremely high in Boston, nearly every restaurant in the North End is on the pricy side.
 That’s not the case in Philly’s Italian Quarter, where Ralph’s, which has also been in business for over 100 years, is reasonably priced.

 Philadelphia’s French Quarter is impressive for its architecture and lovely Rittenhouse Square is lined with wonderful European inspired restaurants.
 We enjoyed a delicious dinner on the outdoor terrace of Rouge, with a lovely view of Rittenhouse square that made us feel like we had been transported across the Atlantic.
 And Monk’s Cafe is the closest Belgian experience we’ve had outside of Belgium itself.
 We ate and drank in essentially a replica of a small Belgian abbey, with a beer crafted to compare to the most elusive beer in the world, the Monk made Westvleteren blonde beer, which has previously been rated as the best beer in the world.